Benjamin Franklin Scholars

 Integrated Studies Program

 Students accepted into Benjamin Franklin Scholars (BFS) who are also enrolled in the College engage in a unique liberal arts and sciences education.
-It begins with a special freshman-year curriculum, Integrated Studies, which surveys the broad territory of the arts and sciences and continues into the sophomore, junior, and senior years with an open invitation to participate in a wide array of BFS seminars.
+It begins with a special first-year curriculum, Integrated Studies, which surveys the broad territory of the arts and sciences and continues into the sophomore, junior, and senior years with an open invitation to participate in a wide array of BFS seminars.
 Scholars choose among these advanced-topic seminars according to their interests, with minimal prerequisites, and from a wide variety of fields.

 The Joseph Wharton Scholars Program